Skip to main content Skip to main navigation Skip to search

 Airline and aircraft operators must have at least one airline administrator role to add airline users to their ADI information portal.
 Without an airline administrator, no airline user role can be endorsed or approved within the new ADI application.

-It is critical that an airline administrator is active prior to 28 June 2022 or prior to your airline or aircraft operator’s first flight arriving into Australia or New Zealand after this date.
+It is critical that at least an Airline Administrator is active prior to your airline or aircraft operator’s first flight arriving into Australia or New Zealand post 28 June 2022.

 Refer to the airline administrator sign up process.

-All airline administrators must sign up as an airline user role initially and complete the 3-step security process, including:
+All Airline Administrators must initially sign up as an Airline User role and complete the 3-step security process.

 View the Flowchart demonstrating the complete sign-up process for the airline administrator role on the ADI & iRAM Support page.